hramos/parse-server/README.md

 ```
 ---

+## Documentation

+Documentation for Parse Server is available in the [wiki](https://github.com/ParsePlatform/parse-server/wiki) for this repository.
+The [Parse Server guide](https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide) is a good place to get started.

+If you're interested in developing for Parse Server, the [Development guide](https://github.com/ParsePlatform/parse-server/wiki/Development-Guide) will help you get set up.

+#### Migration Guide

+The hosted version of Parse will be fully retired on January 28th, 2017.
+If you are planning to migrate an app, you need to begin work as soon as possible.
+Learn more in the [Migration guide](https://github.com/ParsePlatform/parse-server/wiki/Migrating-an-Existing-Parse-App).

+### Configuration

-#### Basic options:
+#### Basic options

-* databaseURI (required) - The connection string for your database, i.e. `mongodb://user:pass@host.com/dbname`
+* `databaseURI` (required) - The connection string for your database, i.e. `mongodb://user:pass@host.com/dbname`
-* appId (required) - The application id to host with this server instance
+* `appId` (required) - The application id to host with this server instance
-* masterKey (required) - The master key to use for overriding ACL security
+* `masterKey` (required) - The master key to use for overriding ACL security
-* cloud - The absolute path to your cloud code main.js file
+* `cloud` - The absolute path to your cloud code main.js file
-* fileKey - For migrated apps, this is necessary to provide access to files already hosted on Parse.
+* `fileKey` - For migrated apps, this is necessary to provide access to files already hosted on Parse.
-* facebookAppIds - An array of valid Facebook application IDs.
+* `facebookAppIds` - An array of valid Facebook application IDs.
-* serverURL - URL which will be used by Cloud Code functions to make requests against.
+* `serverURL` - URL which will be used by Cloud Code functions to make requests against.
-* push - Configuration options for APNS and GCM push.
+* `push` - Configuration options for APNS and GCM push.
 See the [wiki entry](https://github.com/ParsePlatform/parse-server/wiki/Push).

-#### Client key options:
+#### Client key options

-The client keys used with Parse are no longer necessary with parse-server.
+The client keys used with Parse are no longer necessary with Parse Server.
 If you wish to still require them, perhaps to be able to refuse access to older clients, you can set the keys at initialization time.
 Setting any of these keys will require all requests to provide one of the configured keys.

-* clientKey
+* `clientKey`
-* javascriptKey
+* `javascriptKey`
-* restAPIKey
+* `restAPIKey`
-* dotNetKey
+* `dotNetKey`

+#### Advanced options

+* `filesAdapter` - The default behavior (GridStore) can be changed by creating an adapter class (see [`FilesAdapter.js`](https://github.com/ParsePlatform/parse-server/blob/master/src/Adapters/Files/FilesAdapter.js))
+* `databaseAdapter` (unfinished) - The backing store can be changed by creating an adapter class (see `DatabaseAdapter.js`)
+* `loggerAdapter` - The default behavior/transport (File) can be changed by creating an adapter class (see [`LoggerAdapter.js`](https://github.com/ParsePlatform/parse-server/blob/master/src/Adapters/Logger/LoggerAdapter.js))
+* `enableAnonymousUsers` - Defaults to true.
+Set to false to disable anonymous users.

-#### OAuth Support
+##### OAuth support

-parse-server supports 3rd party authentication with
+Parse Server supports 3rd party authentication with

 * Twitter
 * Meetup
-* Linkedin
+* LinkedIn
 * Google
 * Instagram
 * Facebook

 Configuration options for these 3rd-party modules is done with the oauth option passed to ParseServer: